hv0905/hv0905/README.md

 ---

-📔 A grade-3 college student in SCUT Software Engineering Academy.
+📔 A grade-3 college student in School of Software, SCUT.
+Professional in data science & AI.

 ⌨ A member in [AiursoftWeb](//www.aiursoft.com), an organization focusing on open platform and open communication.
 <details>